isabella232/headless-server-tutorial/headless-server-rss-feed/README.md

 ```

 you can write the function that converts the JSON object into RSS XML.
-Append to the following snippet at the end of your _index.js_:
+Append the following snippet to the end of your _index.js_:

 ```javascript
 function toFeedXML(data) {